You may be wondering how to make a budget. If so, you’re in the right place.

-I truly believe that everyone should know where their money is going.
-If you create a good budget you will be much closer to reaching your financial goals.
+If you create a budget you will be much closer to reaching your financial goals.

 It doesn’t matter how much money you make.
-Every size income level should create a good budget.
-First, you need to come to terms that you need a budget.
+Every size income level should have a budget.
+The first step is realizing that you need a budget.
 If you have the wrong attitude your budget will fail.

-Your budget doesn’t have to be time-consuming.
-Don’t think it is a hassle.
+Budgeting doesn’t have to be time-consuming.
+Don’t think of it as a hassle.
 Think of it as having control of your finances.
 You will have to put a little thinking time in but once you have your budget set, it’s simple.

 The main part of my personal budget always stays the same.
 We may have little changes each month depending on our needs.
 For example, I have three children.